NCH-Motion-Laboratory/configdot/README.md

 favorite = 'beer'
 ```

-You can load the file as follows:
+You can load the INI file as follows:

     import configdot
     config = configdot.parse_config('demo.ini')